francodacosta/sublime-php-getters-setters/Readme.md

     }
     ```

-As you can see if go though the trouble of commenting your variables, the generated functions can be used without modification.
+As you can see, if you go though the trouble of commenting your variables, the generated functions can be used without modification.

 This is an huge time saver!